PoliticalGraveyard.com

 Hartford, Peter B. — of Manhattan, New York County, N.Y.
 Prohibition candidate for New York state assembly from New York County 13th District, 1922.
 Burial location unknown.

 Hartford, Pierce N. — of Laconia, Belknap County, N.H.
 Republican.
-Candidate in primary for New Hampshire state senate 6th District, 1938.
+Candidate for New Hampshire state senate 6th District, 1938.
 Presumed deceased.
 Burial location unknown.

 Hartford, Thomas McCormick — of Cook County, Ill.
 Republican.
-Candidate in primary for Illinois state senate 29th District, 1938.
+Candidate for Illinois state senate 29th District, 1938.
 Presumed deceased.
 Burial location unknown.

 Hartford, W. H. — of Nashville, Davidson County, Tenn.
 Democrat.
 Delegate to Democratic National Convention from Tennessee, 1916.
 Burial location unknown.